 #1: Have a backup care plan in place.

 What is your plan B?
-Have a secondary option in place in case your nanny or caregiver cannot make it safely to work.
+Have a weather emergency plan in place in case your nanny or caregiver cannot make it safely to work.
 What family members might be able to help?
 Are there any other friends, neighbors, or another nanny or caregiver that could step in for temporary care for your child or loved one?
 Be sure to communicate with your secondary point person ahead of time if possible, to give them a heads up and make sure they are available.

 #2: Make sure you have an agreed upon plan with your nanny and caregiver before the emergency.